sunriselayer/gitbook/learn/sunrise/data-availability.md

 ## Off-Chain Blob Data (Data Availability v2)

-Sunrise v2 is designed for high-throughput data availability, offering enhanced scalability and flexibility for applications like gaming.
+Sunrise v2 is designed for high-throughput data availability, offering enhanced scalability and flexibility for applications even such as gaming.
 To achieve this, Sunrise combines *Data Availability Sampling (DAS)* with *zero-knowledge proof (ZKP) verification*, optimizing both network performance and data availability.

 ### Key Features of Sunrise v2